-Former Gov. Eric Greitens speaks earlier this year at the Macon County Lincoln Days dinner (Andrew Murphy photo).
+Former Gov. Eric Greitens speaks in April 2021 at the Macon County Lincoln Days dinner (Andrew Murphy photo).

 It was the year’s biggest gathering of Missouri Republicans, but the party’s putative frontrunner to replace retiring U.S. Sen. Roy Blunt was nowhere to be found.

 Over the weekend, nearly everyone angling for the Senate seat flocked to the Missouri Republican Party’s annual Lincoln Days in Kansas City and a Missouri Cattlemen’s Association fundraiser at the state fairgrounds in Sedalia.

 Noticeably absent was Eric Greitens, the disgraced former governor who according to public polls leads the still-growing field of GOP U.S. Senate hopefuls.